Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Model definition, relevant constraints and the prediction for

 with

-\hto{Inserting the results for $S$, $T$ and $U$ obtained with \texttt{ScannerS} in the N2HDM yields our prediction for $\MWNTHDM$.}
+Inserting the results for $S$, $T$ and $U$ obtained with \texttt{ScannerS} in the N2HDM yields our prediction for the mass of the $W$ boson, in the following denoted by~$\MWNTHDM$.

-Another very precisely known EWPO is the effective weak mixing angle, usually referred to as $\sweff$.\footnote{Another precisely known EWPO that depends on the $T$ parameter is the total width of the $Z$ boson $\Gamma_Z$.
-We do not include the modifications to $\Gamma_Z$ in our analysis, given the fact that it was shown in \citere{Bahl:2022xzi} that the tensions between the experimental value of $\Gamma_Z$ and its theoretical predictions are only at the level of $1\sigma$ in the range of $T$ that is required to predict a value of $M_W$ in agreement with the CDF measurement.} It is important to verify in which way the modifications to the $W$-boson mass also give rise to modifications to $\sweff$.
-We therefore compute $\sweff$ according to
+Another very precisely known EWPO is the leptonic effective weak mixing angle at the $Z$-boson resonance, usually referred to as $\sweff$. $\MW$ and $\sweff$ are the observables that by far have the largest impact on the electroweak fit, and we therefore do not include further $Z$-pole observables in our analysis.
+In fact, for the total width of the $Z$ boson, $\Gamma_Z$, it was shown in \citere{Bahl:2022xzi} that the tension between the experimental value of $\Gamma_Z$ and its theoretical prediction is only at the level of $1\sigma$ in the range of $T$ that is required to predict a value of $M_W$ in agreement with the CDF measurement.